-Whichever the case, it’s important to be prepared for the next time your friend needs you.
-So what are some words that are okay to say?
-What will help get them through this hard time?
+So, what are some words that are okay to say?
+What will help get your friend or family through this hard time?
 Here are a few things to say that can be useful for most people struggling with a mental illness:

 1) “I’m here for you.”

-Four simple words that go a long way.
-Mental illnesses have a way of making people will hopeless, misunderstood, and lonely.
-So let your friend know that you’re there for them—you might not understand exactly what they’re going through, but you can still be whatever they need you to be: a listening ear, a shoulder to cry on, or even just the friend they know and love.
+These four simple words go a long way.
+Mental illnesses have a way of making people feel hopeless, misunderstood, and lonely.
+Simply letting your friend know that you’re there for them will make a world of difference—you might not understand exactly what they’re going through, but you can still be that listening ear, a shoulder to cry on, or even just the friend they know and love.
 It will help them so much just to know they have a strong support system rallying behind them.

 3) “You are worthy and deserving.”

-Thanks to the many stigmas surrounding mental illness, mental health conditions sometimes make affected individuals feel weird or unworthy.
+Thanks to the many stigmas surrounding mental illness, mental health conditions sometimes make affected individuals feel unworthy or abnormal.
 This, however, is just not the case.
 Remind your friend that their mental illness does not define them, nor does it make them any less of a person.
-They deserve success and happiness, just like the rest of us.
-And hearing that stressed by an honest and trustworthy friend can make all the difference.
+Also, share just how prevalent mental health issues are.
+Your loved one deserves success and happiness, just like the rest of the world.
+And hearing that from an honest, trustworthy friend can make all the difference.

 4) “You don’t have to apologize.”

-Every mental illness has its side effects and its symptoms.
-Depression, for example, can make someone feel hopeless, irritable, and tired, while bipolar disorder may cause one to act erratically.
-Those with these disorders or any given disorder often feel guilty for acting this way and, therefore, inclined to apologize over and over again for their behavior or unpleasant moods.
+Every mental illness comes with unique symptoms and side effects.
+Depression, for example, can make someone feel hopeless, irritable, and tired, while bipolar disorder may cause one to experience extreme mood changes.
+Those with these disorders or any given disorder often feel guilty for acting this way and, therefore, inclined to apologize over and over again for their behaviors or emotions.
 But telling them they don’t have to apologize shows them that you accept them and their mental illness, and you understand that it is outside of their control.

 5) “There is treatment available to you…”